sha256feng/cryo-em-processing/Relion/readme.md

 - **Alwalys hold on to click "Run" button.
 Wait!**
 As lines later you would find it says "it may be a good idea to give this job an alias like LoG_based" while you have runshed to run it with default 'job37'.
 This is not a big deal in term of the results, since it's only about naming.
 But it can impair your follow-up with the tutorial, as you may have different names for the files.

+- **Manual picking of the default dataset**
+When first staring at a micrograph during manual picking process, you might have no idea what to select from a vague Moorse graph.
+The points here are i) select the dark color particles; ii) select them in areas that they each separate from others.

+- **What are good particle classes?**
+I give the following example of good and bad particles.
+They can impact the 'Initial model' result.
+My first attempt ended up with a bolb with no features.
+The initial model does not need to be perfect, but it should have some features.